Particular/docs.particular.net/samples/mongodb/sample.md

 ## Prerequisites

-Ensure you have an instance of [MongoDB](https://www.mongodb.org/) running on `localhost:27017`.
+Ensure an instance of [MongoDB](https://www.mongodb.org/) is running on `localhost:27017`.
 See [Install MongoDB on Windows](https://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/).

 ### MongoDB Persistence for NServiceBus

 This sample utilizes the community run [NServiceBus.Persistence.MongoDB project](https://github.com/tekmaven/NServiceBus.Persistence.MongoDB).

 NOTE: There are [two community run MongoDB persistences](/platform/extensions.md#persisters).
-You should evaluate both for the best fit to your solution.
+Evaluate both for the best fit to the specific solution.

 ### MongoDB Management UI